 Making my own cocktail is certainly fruitful.
 I get to learn more about ingredients, experiencing different textures, figuring out which works better on my skin and what doesn’t.
 Knowledge above everything else.
 Sure, we can use just about any other mask and create our own concoction, but Odacité SYNERGIE Beauty Masque provides the solid base foundation with smart ingredients and takes the guesswork out.
 The rest, is up to us.

-Disclaimer: the product was sent as a PR sample.
+Disclosure: the product was sent as a PR sample.
 All opinions and thoughts, good and bad, are 100% mine, as always.